rybafish/rybafish.github.io/customKPIgantt.md

 Can only have one of two values: 'service' or 'host'.
 When sql provides service-level metric - port must be one of the returned columns.

-### type
+### subtype
 Must be 'gantt', no other subtypes available yet.

 ### name
-KPI internal name: it will be used internally, must be unique.
+KPI name: will be used internally, must be unique.

 ### color
 KPI style color in form of #RGB. #F00 - red, #0FF - cyan, etc.